Introduction

 The purpose of this course is to introduce students to current research questions in the domains of algebra and topology.

-The definition of the classical categories of algebras and of the associated operads will be studied in the first part of the course.
-In a second step, we will focus on the study of En-operads: fundamental examples of operads, which are used to model commutativity levels that govern certain algebra structures.
+The definition of the classical categories of algebras and of the associated operads is studied in the first part of the course.
+In a second step, we focus on the study of En-operads: fundamental examples of operads, which are used to model commutativity levels that govern certain algebra structures.

-Then we will explain a construction of graph complexes with the aim of computing groups of automorphisms associated to En-operads.
-To conclude the course, we will outline applications of graph complexes for the operadic interpretation of the Grothendieck-Teichmüller group (a group, defined by using ideas of the Grothendieck program in Galois theory, and which models universal symmetries of quantum groups), or the applications of graph complexes for the computation of the homotopy of knot spaces/of embedding spaces of manifolds over the rationals.
+Then we explain a construction of graph complexes with the aim of computing groups of automorphisms associated to En-operads.
+To conclude the course, we outline applications of graph complexes for the computation of the homotopy of knot spaces/of embedding spaces of manifolds over the rationals.

 Prerequisites: fundamental notions of algebra; fundamental notions of algebraic topology (homology and homotopy)